 This post was originally posted by Brian Christner on his blog.
 Brian is an American living in beautiful Switzerland.
 He is the Swiss Army knife of cloud computing specializing in Linux, Docker, IaaS, PaaS, or anything with a .io domain name.
 He enjoys riding his motorcycle, the outdoors, and open source projects.
-Follow Brian on his blog or connect with him on Linkedin or Twitter.

 I took the migration one step further.
 I not only migrated to Digital Ocean but I also converted from Apache webserver to NGINX.
 I can honestly say I am over the moon with the performance improvement and the sheer control I have over my server now.

 Downside of Shared Hosting

 The troubling point with Shared Hosting is well - it is shared.
 I had quite some performance issues while using InMotion Hosting.
 I originally started with a normal hosting account until my website grew to the point it needed more performance.

 After talking a long time with a Sales Consultant I decided to buy a VPS (Virtual Private Server) account.
 Since I work every day with Virtual Machines/Server I thought this was a no brainer.
 Boy was I wrong!

 Performance was all over the place.
 Even though it was a VPS server I had limited permissions on the server itself to tune or install software.

 After sometime I didn't have time to maintain the website so I downgraded the hosting to a Reseller Account since I wanted to keep a few sites parked here.